NorthEast Plastic Surgery logo

 Recovery period

 It is important that access to medical attention is available by telephone once you have been discharged.
-Issues about which your surgeon needs to be made aware urgently include pain uncontrolled by medication, bleeding to the extent that the dressings soak through with blood, temperatures exceeding 38 degrees Celsius, redness of the skin or any concerns related to the surgery.
+Issues about which your surgeon needs to be made aware urgently include pain uncontrolled by medication, bleeding to the extent that the dressings soak through with blood, temperatures exceeding 38 degrees Celsius, redness or swelling of the skin or any concerns related to the surgery.

 The usual timetable for recovery is as follows: